MrElectrify/mmap-loader-rs/README.md

 [Crate](https://crates.io/crates/mmap-loader) | [Documentation (excl TLS)](https://docs.rs/mmap-loader/0.3.3/mmap_loader/)

+## Requirements
+- A 1.58+ beta compiler.
+This is due to the `ntapi` dependency needing inline assembly for gswords and fswords, and `asm` still not being stable.

 ## Features
 - Supports both DLL and EXE types
 - Remote or local PDB server for parsing out internal Windows functions